 With the perfect Instagram shots of rose petal bejewelled smoothie bowls, almond milk matcha lattes and expensive celebrity endorsed superfood infused baking mixes, healthy eating can appear to be destined for only those with a fat wallet.

 Fear not, this superfood trend need not cost a fortune, in fact clean eating is actually very simple, super nutritious and can save you money.
 The reality is that you do not have to go out and buy fancy packaged food that is marketed as the latest superfood in order to be healthy.
-There are many health foods that are sitting in the health food aisle of the supermarket that are actually not very healthy at all!
+There are many healthy foods that are sitting in the health food aisle of the supermarket that are actually not very healthy at all!

 • Ditch the packet food.
-Sauces, frozen meals, packet mixes etc. are not only more expensive to buy, they are usually full of added salt, sugar, preservatives and flavour enhancers.
-Stock your pantry full of quick easy to go to items such as dried herbs and spices, tinned tomatoes and legumes.
+Sauces, frozen meals, packet mixes etc. are not only more expensive to buy, but they are also usually full of added salt, sugar, preservatives and flavour enhancers.
+Stock your pantry full of quick easy to go-items such as dried herbs and spices, tinned tomatoes and legumes.
 Keep frozen veggies and home cooked stock in the freezer.
 Frozen vegetables are just as nutritious as fresh and are good to have on standby for when you need a quick easy meal.
 Cooking from scratch doesn’t have to take a long time and it is a much cheaper and healthier way to feed the family.

 • Prep your own lunches instead of eating out.
 If you pack your own lunch not only will it save you money but it avoids being tempted with the wrong foods when you are out and about.

 • Buy in bulk and cook at home.
-For example cook a whole chicken as opposed to buying individual portion sizes.
+For example ,cook a whole chicken as opposed to buying individual portion sizes.
 The left over chicken can be used in a salad for lunch the next day and added to stir frys for a quick, easy and super healthy dinner.
 Use the chicken frame to cook homemade chicken stock.

 • Swap refined white, gluten free or wheat based products to more nutritious wholefood options e.g. white pasta to buckwheat, white rice to brown rice.